SneaksAndData/github-actions/README.md

 ### Inputs
   inputs:
   - pypi_repo_url -- URL of python package index (for custom packages)
-  - pypi_token_username -- Username for authentication at python package index (for custom packages)
+  - pypi_token_username -- Package index authentication username.
-  - pypi_token -- Token for authentication at python package index (for custom packages)
+  - pypi_token -- Package index authentication token or password.
   - export_requirements -- Set to `true` if need to generate requirements.txt. **Optional** defaults to **false**.
   - export_credentials -- If export_requirements is set to true, it exports requirements.txt with
     --with-credentials flag.
 Otherwise, does nothing. **Optional**.
 Default value is '**true**'"